 Dr. Davies briefly reviewed the significant changes in executive leadership at the Commission.
-Hannah Byron, the former Executive Director of the Commission.
-Hannah Byron, the former Executive Director, left in January and Richard Proctor served as Interim Executive Director until the recent appointment of Patrick Jameson as the new Executive Director.
-Dr. Davies briefly summaked Mr. Jameson's extensive career in Public Safety, Business and Technology Management.
+Hannah Byron, the former Executive Director, left in January, and Richard Proctor served as Interim Executive Director until the recent appointment of Patrick Jameson as the new Executive Director.
+Dr. Davies briefly summarized Mr. Jameson's extensive career in Public Safety, Business and Technology Management.
 Mr. Jameson was the former National Director for Homeland Security with Oracle, and former President of the State Law Enforcement Officers, as well as a Maryland State Trooper for over 10 years.
 Patrick also has an MBA from Johns Hopkins University.
-After the approval of the minutes, Dr. Davies turned the meeting over to Patrice Jameson for the presentation of his Executive Director's Report.
+After the approval of the minutes, Dr. Davies turned the meeting over to Patrick Jameson for the presentation of his Executive Director's Report.